ugoviti/izpbx/README.md

 - Docker Antipattern Design (FreePBX was not designed to run as containerized app, and its ecosystem requires numerous modules to function)

 # How to use this image
-Using docker-compose is the suggested method:
+Using **docker-compose** is the suggested method:

-- Install your prefered Linux OS into a VM o a baremetal appliance
+- Install your prefered Linux OS into VM or Baremetal Server

 - Install Docker Runtime and docker-compose utility from https://www.docker.com/get-started for your Operating System.

 - Update or create file `/etc/docker/daemon.json` with:
 (useful to avoid docker proxy NAT of packets.
-Needed to make SIP/RTP UDP traffic works without problems)
+Needed to make SIP/RTP UDP traffic works without troubles)
 ```
 {
   "userland-proxy": false